Ask an OB/GYN: What’s that lump inside my vagina?

 Again, when in doubt, see a doctor.
 And don’t be embarrassed!
 The more honest you are, the better we’re equipped to help.

-- Lumps and bumps in your vaginal are common.
+• Lumps and bumps in your vagina are common.

-- However, if a lump persists for over a week, is large, becomes painful, changes in size, or becomes infected, see your OB/GYN.
+• However, if a lump persists for over a week, is large, becomes painful, becomes infected or if you notice changes in the size of the cyst, see your OB/GYN.

 This article is informational only and is not offered as medical advice, nor does it substitute for a consultation with your physician.
 If you have any gynecological/medical concerns or conditions, please consult your physician.